turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 The ratings feature is used in two places.

-On the Product page, all the ratings for that product are listed.
+On the `ProductsController#show` page, all the ratings for that product are listed.
 These are currently not tested at all.

 In the user's account, there is a page where the user can manage all of their ratings.
 These have no unit tests or controller tests.
 There are some feature specs, but they are incomplete.

-### Using Capybara
+### Getting Features Under Test

-#### Testing the User's Ratings
+#### Users and Possible Ratings

-Log in with username _judy@example.com_ and password _password_.
+Log in with username `judy@example.com` and password `password`.
 There are other test accounts, see the `db/seed.rb` file for details.

 Go to the [/account/ratings](http://localhost:3000/account/ratings) page.